Kingsley31/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4. 3-twofiles: This script is used to print the contents of both /etc/passwd and /etc/hosts file in standard output.
 5. 4-lastlines: This script is used to print the last 10 line of /etc/passwd file in standard output.
 6. 5-firstlines: This script is used to print the first 10 line of /etc/passwd file in standard output.
+7. 6-third_line: This script is used to print the third line of the file iacta in standard output.